crs4/most-visualization/docs/source/android_docs/api/org/crs4/most/visualization/PTZ_ControllerFragment.rst

 .. java:package:: org.crs4.most.visualization
    :noindex:

-.. java:type:: public class PTZ_ControllerFragment extends Fragment implements OnTouchListener
+.. java:type:: public class PTZ_ControllerFragment extends DialogFragment implements OnTouchListener

    This fragment provides you a set of visual panels and buttons to be used as a GUI frontend for handling remote PTZ webcams.
 This fragment expects the attached activity implements the \ :java:ref:`IPtzCommandReceiver`\  interface, because it notifies to this interface all the GUI actions (e.g button clicks)